 Maintain healthy, dense turf that can compete and prevent weed establishment.

 Hand pulling or using an appropriate weeding tool are the primary means of mechanical weed control in lawns.
 This is a viable option at the beginning of an infestation and on young weeds.
 Hand pulling when the soil is moist makes the task easier.

 Chemical treatment in lawns

-A preemergent applied in late summer/early fall can help prevent hairy bittercress from germinating, however, you will not be able to sow grass seed.
+A preemergent applied in late summer/early fall can help prevent it from germinating, however, you will not be able to sow grass seed.
 Or spot treat actively growing weeds with a liquid, selective, postemergent, broadleaf weed killer in the spring before it goes to seed (photo at top of page).
-Look for a product with one or more of the following active ingredients: 2, 4-D, MCPP (mecoprop), Dicamba* or Triclopyr.
+Look for a product with one or more of the following active ingredients: 2, 4-D, MCPP (mecoprop), Dicamba*, or Triclopyr.